WLCG-AuthZ-WG/common-jwt-profile/profile.md

 An entity may be entitled to capabilities due to membership in a group.
 The entity may be a member of multiple default and optional groups, supported by a common implementation.
 In addition, a client shared by multiple entities may not know which capabilities are available to each entity, and the token issuer has that knowledge.

 To support this scenario, a `wlcg.capabilityset` scope MAY be included in the scope request to specify the group context.
-The parameter given with the `wlcg.capabilityset` scope is exactly the same as the `group` used with `wlcg.groups` as specified in the [Common-Claims](#common-claims) section above.
+The parameter given with the `wlcg.capabilityset` scope is exactly the same as the `group` used with `wlcg.groups` as specified in the [Common Claims](#common-claims) section above.
 This can determine the resulting `scope` claims in the issued token.

 Only one `wlcg.capabilityset` SHOULD be included in a single authorization request.
 If additionally a scope is requested of the same type (for example `storage.read`) as a scope in the capability set, the explicitly requested scope SHOULD be processed as normal and may result in two scopes of the same type in the access token.
 There is no provision for a requester to remove an individual capability from a capability set, but if there is a need for that the token issuer can define a different capability set or the scopes can be reduced later with a token exchange.